boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ### How many lines of code are in a typical file per language?

 I suppose you could also look at this as what languages on average have the largest files?
+However to avoid that I have sorted by name because its not a content.
 Using the average/mean for this pushes the results out to stupidly high numbers.
 This is because things like sqlite.c for example is joined to make a single file, but nobody ever works on that single large file (I hope!).

 So I tried this out using the median value and there are still some definitions with stupidly high numbers such as Bosque and JavaScript.